-White House directs West Wing staff to wear masks at all times: administration official
+White House directs staff to wear masks after officials contract coronavirus

 After Pence’s spokeswoman, Katie Miller, tested positive for the virus last week, Trump was asked whether people in the West Wing would begin to wear masks.
 He responded that people already were doing so, but he and his guests that day had not donned masks, and staff in the West Wing were not wearing them either.

+Miller is married to Stephen Miller, a senior White House aide and speech writer for the president.

+Some who were exposed to Miller have gone into partial quarantine.
+The vice president’s office said Pence would be at the White House on Monday.

-Reporting by Steve Holland, Lisa Lambert, and Jeff Mason; Editing by Aurora Ellis
+Reporting by Steve Holland and Jeff Mason; additional reporting by Lisa Lambert; Editing by Alistair Bell